ibm-cloud-docs/account/iam-serviceid.md

 For more information, see the [IAM Identity Services API](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-service-id).

-## Review the list of service IDs by using the console
+## Listing service IDs by using the console
 {: #review-serviceid-list-ui}
 {: ui}

-Review the list of service IDs in your account by completing the following steps:
+List the service IDs in your account to review the applications that have access to your services by completing the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)**, and select **Service IDs**.
 1. Review the list of service IDs.